sghall/react-move/README.md

 The above `getInterpolator` function is how react-move has been hard wired for some time.
 It's modeled after how [D3](https://d3js.org/) selects interpolators and is quite useful.
 If you're not concerned about bundle size then the above will give you a lot of flexibility.
 The `interpolate` function exported from d3-interpolate is very clever.
 It will interpolate numbers, colors and strings with numbers in them without you needing to worry about it.

 The `interpolate` function exported from d3-interpolate also includes a lot of code (e.g. d3-color) that may not be needed for your project.
-For example, if you are just interpolating numbers in your components you could replace all that code with just simple a interpolation function.
+For example, if you are just interpolating numbers in your components you could replace all that code with just a simple a interpolation function.
 React Move will allow you to apply an easing functions to your transitions to get a variety of effects.
 A basic numeric interpolator would look like this:

 ```js
 import { createNodeGroup, createAnimate } from 'react-move'